thomascarman/SPRequest/README.md

 spReq.lists.get("ListName", true, true);
 ```

-You can also pass objects and arrays to SPRequest's get method.
+You can also pass objects and arrays to the get method.

 ```js
 spReq.lists.get({ list: "ListName" });